yamatt/blog/content/blog/safety-and-security.md

 Go back to bed.

-The adrenhilin is surging.
+The adrenaline is surging.

 You're waiting for the next beep.
 Was that a beep?

 You stay awake until your son wakes at 6.30am.

-## Some time later
+## The next morning

 Your electrician advises there are very high voltages in the smoke alarm due to the electronics used to check for smoke.
 Removing the case was dangerous.
 We should replace the unit.